MicrosoftDocs/sql-docs/docs/2014/database-engine/configure-the-query-wait-server-configuration-option.md

 ms.assetid: 0fc4aa01-65a3-4a33-9ef4-caca41add238
 caps.latest.revision: 25
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Configure the query wait Server Configuration Option
-  This topic describes how to configure the **query wait** server configuration option in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to configure the **query wait** server configuration option in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Memory-intensive queries (such as those involving sorting and hashing) are queued when there is not enough memory available to run the query.
 The **query wait** option specifies the time, in seconds (from 0 through 2147483647), that a query waits for resources before it times out.
 The default value for this option is -1.
 This means the time-out is calculated as 25 times the estimated query cost.

 > [!IMPORTANT]
 >  A transaction that contains the waiting query might hold locks while the query waits for memory.
 In rare situations, it is possible for an undetectable deadlock to occur.
 Decreasing the query wait time lowers the probability of such deadlocks.
 Eventually, a waiting query will be terminated and the transaction locks released.
 However, increasing the maximum wait time may increase the amount of time for the query to be terminated.
 Changes to this option are not recommended.